Hope, trauma and resilience: a conversation about vulnerable children in America

 Our funding policies say a lot about where we are today.
 Funding dollars influence our solutions, and following the money oftentimes reveals what’s driving our actions.
 The fewer solutions we fund, the more limited our options are that we offer to children and families.

-Within the past decade, Congress has taken steps to amend what dollars pay for, for example relative care givers and tribal foster care and authorizing waivers that allow local child welfare agencies flexibility in how they spend their foster care-designated dollars – using those dollars to pay for other family and child support services besides foster care.
+Within the past decade, Congress has taken steps to amend what dollars pay for; for example, relative care givers and tribal foster care, and authorizing waivers that allow local child welfare agencies flexibility in how they spend their foster care-designated dollars – using those dollars to pay for other family and child support services besides foster care.

 • Fostering Connections to Success and Increasing Adoptions Act (2008)